javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 Quite obvious, if we used one of the keys (`admin`) and changed something inside the cabinet, then if we use another key later (`user`), we find things modified.

-### Comparison with objects
+### Comparison by reference

-Two objects are equal only when they are one object:
+Two object variabls are equal only when reference the same object:

 ```js run
 let a = {};